MB987/Python-Portfolio/Bitcoin and Retail Investor Attention/README.md

 The folder **'Data Preparation'** includes the inital data in .CSV files, as well as the Jupyter Notebooks (.ipynb), which clean and prepare the data for the analysis.

-The folder **'Data Analysis'** contains the prepared data in .CSV files and the Jupyter Notebooks (.ipynb), with the data visualisations and statistical methods (Correlation Coefficients, Granger Causality, Vector-Autoregressive Models, Impulse-Response Functions)
+The folder **'Data Analysis'** contains the prepared data in .CSV files and the Jupyter Notebooks (.ipynb), with the data visualisations and statistical methods (Correlation Coefficients, Granger Causality, Vector-Autoregressive Models, Impulse-Response Functions) and their results.